Azure/AppService/_posts/2020-08-13-zero_to_hero_pt6.md

 * inbound publishing traffic to your app
 * outbound calls made from your app.

-To secure inbound request traffic to your app, use a WAF enabled Application Gateway with [Service Endpoints](https://docs.microsoft.com/azure/app-service/app-service-ip-restrictions#service-endpoints).
+To secure inbound request traffic to your app, use a WAF enabled Application Gateway with Service Endpoints.
 To secure inbound publishing traffic to your app, use a build agent with service endpoints on the publishing endpoint.
 Lastly, to secure outbound traffic from your web app, use VNet Integration and an Azure Firewall.

 ![App Service architecture]({{ site.baseurl }}/media/2020/08/secure-web-app.png)

 ### Securing inbound traffic

 1. Select or create an Azure Virtual Network (VNet).
 To secure your inbound traffic to your app you will need to have a VNet.
 If you have one already, you do not need to create another.
 It should be in the same region as your web app.
-If you do not have a VNet, you can create one following these instructions.
+If you do not have a VNet, you can create one following these instructions [Creating an Azure Virtual Network](https://docs.microsoft.com/azure/virtual-network/quick-create-portal).
-2. Create an Application Gateway as described here.
+2. Create an Application Gateway as described here in [Creating an Application Gateway](https://docs.microsoft.com/azure/application-gateway/quick-create-portal).
-3. Enable Service Endpoints  to your web app.
+3. Enable [Service Endpoints](https://docs.microsoft.com/azure/app-service/app-service-ip-restrictions#service-endpoints) to your web app.
 4. Once you have the VNet, App Gateway, and Service Endpoints set up, you need to add a custom domain name for your app that should point to your Application Gateway.
 Your web app needs to be configured with the new domain name.
 To add a custom domain name to your web app, follow the guidance here.

 The end result is that your web app will have all inbound traffic routed through your Application Gateway to your app.
 You can, and should, enable Web Application Firewall (WAF) support on your Application Gateway.

 #### Alternate Configuration

 There are two alternative services that are in preview that should be noted.
-One is using Private Endpoints rather than Service Endpoints and the other is using Azure Front Door instead of an Application Gateway.
+One is using [Private Endpoints](https://docs.microsoft.com/en-us/azure/app-service/networking/private-endpoint) rather than Service Endpoints and the other is using Azure Front Door instead of an Application Gateway.

-If you use [private endpoints](https://docs.microsoft.com/en-us/azure/app-service/networking/private-endpoint) instead of service endpoints, you would create your private endpoint in another subnet than the GatewaySubnet.
-This private endpoint would be configured against your app.
+If you use Private Endpoints instead of Service Endpoints, you would create your Private Endpoint in a subnet other than the GatewaySubnet.
+This Private Endpoint would be configured against your app.
 This is a great solution as it also hosts the HTTPS publishing endpoint for your app.
-When you add private endpoints to your app, the app is no longer accessible from the internet.
+When you add Private Endpoints to your app, the app is no longer accessible from the internet.
 Traffic to your app must only go through the private endpoints on your app.

 If you use [Azure Front Door](https://docs.microsoft.com/azure/frontdoor/front-door-overview) (AFD) with your app, you would need to set an IP address [access restriction](https://docs.microsoft.com/azure/app-service/app-service-ip-restrictions) to secure your app to only being accessible through AFD.
-There are some additional changes that will soon be available that will enable you to lock you app down to specific front door profiles.
+There are some additional changes that will soon be available that will enable you to lock you app down to specific AFD profiles.
 If you use AFD, you can enable a mix of capabilities such as WAF protection just like with an Application Gateway.

 #### Secure publishing inbound traffic

 Publishing is the process by which you upload your web app content to your app service instance.
 Unless you are using FTP, all publishing actions are performed against the scm site for your app.
 For every app there exists the app url and there also exists the publishing url.
 The publishing url is *&lt;app name&gt;.scm.azurewebsites.net*.
 Secure publishing is not too different from secure app access.
 For secure publishing you need to publish from inside your VNet.
 To have a secure publishing story you need to follow one of the following patterns:
 * Use Access Restrictions to secure traffic to the publishing endpoint for your app
 * Use service endpoints to secure traffic from a jump box being used to publish
 * Use a relay agent, such as the Azure Pipeline build agent deployed on a VM in your VNet and then use service endpoints to secure your scm site to the subnet that the build agent is in.